 Parks & Recreation System Master Plan

 The City of Fayetteville is invested in providing a thriving park system for all ages, abilities, and activities.
 The City is asking for the public’s help in building a strategic plan that will guide the future of Parks and Recreation for the next decade.
 This strategic planning process will evaluate the existing conditions of the park network in Fayetteville and will identify areas for growth, improvement, and preservation.
 As our city has grown, the park system has diversified and become an economic driver.
-The natural beauty of Fayetteville’s parks, lakes, trails, and gardens enrich our quality of life.
+The natural beauty and many recreational opportunities available in Fayetteville’s parks, lakes, trails, and gardens enrich our quality of life.
 This planning process will build on our progress and will ensure a vibrant park system for future generations.

 A Plan for the Next Ten Years